STOP EVERYTHING YOU ARE DOING and make these Spinach and Barley Arancini!!!!

 - 1 egg

-- 6 oz. one package fresh baby spinach, or one package of frozen spinach, thawed and drained
+- 6 oz. baby spinach or frozen, thawed and drained

 - marinara sauce for dipping (optional)